Flux Analysis in Accounting: A Complete Guide

 Why Is a Flux Analysis Important?

-A flux analysis in accounting can provide several insights that help a company make more informed decisions.
+A flux analysis in SaaS accounting can provide several insights that help a company make more informed decisions.
 You may have a sense of how things are running, but flux analysis provides a level of operational visibility that’s essential for managing a successful business.

 After concluding month-end close processes, a flux analysis can provide quality assurance for the accuracy of the data.
 It can help flag accounting errors like missing or inaccurate data, catch inaccurately booked expenses or revenue, and identify potential losses or fraud.